Category: Places to stay.

 Image by Freebird Tracey.

-Surrounded by olive trees, palms, and citrus trees, it feels very exotic, and the building is like a mediaeval castle with its cob walls and lush gardens.
+The grounds of the resort are beautiful and well maintained.
+I was surrounded by olive trees, citrus trees, and large palms.
+It felt very exotic.
+The structure of the building was like a mediaeval castle with its cob walls and lush gardens.

 Images by Freebird Tracey.

-There is a heated swimming pool that is kept immaculately clean and a pool bar serving good food and alcohol.
+There is a heated swimming pool that is immaculately clean and a poolside bar serving food and alcohol.

 Images by Freebird Tracey.